Swirrl/table2qb/doc/usage.md

 Observations within a cube are distinguished by the set of dimension values, but may have multiple associated measures.
 The [data cube specification](https://www.w3.org/TR/vocab-data-cube/#dsd-mm) suggests two approaches to handling multiple measures.
 One is to associate a single measure value with each observation and to include an explicit "measure type" dimension which indicates which measure is being used.
 Such cubes are henceforth referred to as ["measure dimension" cubes](#measure-dimension-cubes).
-The other approach ("multi-measure" cubes) associates a value for each measure to each observation. `table2qb` currently only supports the "measure dimension" approach but support for multi-measure cubes [is planned for a future release](https://github.com/Swirrl/table2qb/issues/23).
+The other approach - ["multi-measure" cubes](#multi-measure-cubes) -  associates a value for each measure to each observation.

 ### Measure dimension cubes